 The most remarkable feature for the triples in an \emph{ELS} sentence is that, there is no loop in its relation graph, thus the triples can be completely represented as a forest.
 We handle the \emph{ELS} sentences with a Tree Tagging scheme, which consists of two steps.

-(1) \emph{Relation-to-Tree}.
-The pseudo code is presented in \textbf{Algorithm 1}.
-First, we obtain the positions of all entities in a sentence and construct a relation forest according to the entities' forward appearing order.
+\textbf{Relation-to-Tree} The pseudo code is presented in \textbf{Algorithm 1}.
+First, obtain the positions of all entities in a sentence and construct a relation forest according to the entities' forward appearing order.
 Take the first entity as the root of the first tree $T_1$, and then recurrently go through other entities from left to right, add the entities having relations with $T_1$'s nodes to $T_1$ gradually.
-When the remaining entities can no longer be added to the current tree, we select the first of them as the root of a new tree $T_i$ and apply the previous operation on $T_i$ until there are no entities left.
+When the remaining entities can no longer be added to the current tree, select the first entity of remains as a new tree $T_i$'s root and apply previous operations on $T_i$ until there is no entity left.
 After that, all trees are aggregated into a forest $F$.
 Second, we convert $F$ into a binary tree $B$.
-For an entity node in $F$, its first child becomes its left child in $B$, and its right adjacent brother becomes its right child in $B$.
-For example, the node \emph{Washington} is the first child of \emph{The White House} and the left brother of \emph{America} in the forward forest in Figure~\ref{Fig:RelationsTreeTags}, therefore it becomes the left child of \emph{The White House} and \emph{America} becomes its right child in the forward binary tree.
-Note that we add the annotation $Brother$ on the edge in $B$ if the entity nodes connected by it used to be two root nodes in $F$.
-Besides, the edge is directional, from $e_1$ to $e_2$ in a specific relational triple.
+For an entity node $e$ in $F$, $e$'s first child becomes $e$'s left child in $B$, and right adjacent brother becomes $e$'s right child in $B$.
+For example, the node \emph{Washington} is the first child of \emph{The White House} and the left brother of \emph{America} in the forward forest in Figure~\ref{Fig:RelationsTreeTags}.
+Therefore, \emph{Washington} becomes the left child of \emph{The White House} and \emph{America} becomes \emph{Washington}'s right child in the forward binary tree.
+Note that we add the annotation $Brother$ on an edge in $B$ if the nodes connected by the edge used to be two root nodes in $F$.
+Besides, every edge is directional, from $e_1$ to $e_2$ in a specific triple.

-(2) \emph{Tree-to-Tag}.
-We assign a tag for every single word in the sentence by parsing the binary relation tree $B$ from the \emph{Relation-to-Tree} step.
+\textbf{Tree-to-Tag} We assign a tag for every single word in the sentence according to the binary relation tree $B$ from \emph{Relation-to-Tree} step.
 If a word does not belong to any entity, its tag will be ``$O$".
-If a word is a part of an entity node $e$, its tag will be a combination of four parts: \begin{itemize} \item Part 1 ($P_1$) indicates the position of a word in the entity node $e$ with the ``$BIES$" signs, i.e., $P_1 \in \{B(begin), I(in), E(end), S(single)\}$.
+If a word is a part of an entity node $e$, its tag will be a combination of following four parts: \begin{itemize} \item Part 1 ($P_1$) indicates the position of a word in the entity node $e$ with the ``$BIES$" signs, i.e., $P_1 \in \{B(begin), I(in), E(end), S(single)\}$.